-(p) Comprehensive income (loss)
+(p) Comprehensive loss

 Comprehensive income or loss includes unrealized gains and losses on available-for-sale investments, gains and losses on certain derivative instruments, none of which are included in the calculation of net income until realized.
-During the years ended December 31, 2012 and 2011, the Company did not have any available-for-sale investments or derivative instruments.
+During the years ended December 31, 2013 and 2012, the Company did not have any available-for-sale investments or derivative instruments.

-(q) Income (loss) per share
+(q) Loss per share

-Basic income (loss) per common share is calculated by dividing the income (loss) attributed to shareholders for the period by the weighted average number of common shares outstanding in the period.
-Diluted income (loss) per common share is calculated by adjusting the weighted average number of common shares outstanding to assume conversion of all dilutive potential common shares.
-This method assumes that any proceeds from the exercise of dilutive stock options and warrants would be used to repurchase common shares at the average market price during the period, with the incremental number of shares being included in the denominator of the diluted income (loss) per share calculation.
-The diluted income (loss) per share calculation excludes any potential conversion of options and warrants that would increase earnings per share or decrease loss per share.
+Basic loss per common share is calculated by dividing the loss attributed to shareholders for the period by the weighted average number of common shares outstanding in the period.
+Diluted loss per common share is calculated by adjusting the weighted average number of common shares outstanding to assume conversion of all dilutive potential common shares.
+This method assumes that any proceeds from the exercise of dilutive stock options and warrants would be used to repurchase common shares at the average market price during the period, with the incremental number of shares being included in the denominator of the diluted loss per share calculation.
+The diluted loss per share calculation excludes any potential conversion of options and warrants that would increase earnings per share or decrease loss per share.